Unconditional Image-Text Pair Generation with Multimodal Cross Quantizer: Multimodal Cross-Quantization VAE ( )

-We adopt Autoregressive Transformer to model the joint representation with the sequence of unified indices.
-During training, \model encodes image and text to the unified sequence and then Autoregressive Transformer is trained to predict the next index of the unified sequence.
-At inference, \model decodes the sequence sampled from the model to image-text pair.
+We adopt the Autoregressive Transformer \cite{radford2019language} architecture to model a joint distribution over the sequence of unified code indices $c = (c_1, c_2, ..., c_\ell)$ from Stage 1.
+The probability of each code index in the sequence is conditioned on all previously predicted code indices $c_{<n} = (c_1, c_2, ..., c_{n-1})$ and the joint distribution of the sequence is obtained as the product of conditional distributions: $p(c) = \prod^\ell_{n=1}p(c_n|c_1, c_2, ..., c_{n-1}) = \prod^\ell_{n=1}p(c_n|c_{<n})$.
+During training, \model quantizes the input image-text pair into the unified code sequence, then Autoregressive Transformer is trained to predict the next code index in the given sequence.
+At inference, we sample a code sequence from Autogregressive Transformer via Top-\textit{k} sampling \cite{fan2018hierarchical}, then \model decodes the sampled code sequence to an image-text pair.